An extreme performance personal computer.

-Deluge is our line of performance-tuned gaming computers, custom designed and hand built to meet the needs of discriminating gamers.
-Two sizes are available, with a compact option based on Intel's Z270 chipset and Kaby Lake processors - as well as a larger variant using the X99 chipset.
-The smaller version is specially designed for easy transport to LAN events or conventions, and has a wheeled carrying case option to aide with that usage.
+The Deluge PC is our line of performance-tuned gaming computers, custom designed and hand built to meet the needs of discriminating gamers.
+Two sizes are available, featuring Intel's Core processors, with a more compact option based on the Z490 chipset as well as a larger variant using the X299 chipset.

-We utilize closed-loop CPU liquid-cooling for both systems, hence the Deluge name, which allows the Intel Core i5 and i7 processors to be overclocked for maximum speeds.
-Single and dual video card configurations are supported as well, using NVIDIA GeForce graphics (in SLI, if two cards are selected).
-Blazing fast solid state drives are available too, along with plenty of memory to keep your games and other applications running smoothly.
+High-end, NVIDIA GeForce graphics options are available in both sizes, along with blazing fast solid state drives and plenty of memory to keep your games and other applications running smoothly.
 All of this makes the Deluge a must-have PC for the elite who push their rigs to the very limits of performance.

 Recommended Deluge PC Configurations